Quick summary

 Statistics prove that personalization is an increasingly successful marketing tactic.
 What’s more, consumers are keen to share their personal data with companies if the data will be used for their own benefit:

-of consumers say they are only likely to engage with an offer if it has been personalized to reflect previous interactions the consumer has had with the brand.
-(Marketo)
+of consumers say they are likely to engage with an offer if it has been personalized to reflect their preferences and previous interactions with the brand.
+(2025 Consumer Trends Report)

-of consumers are okay with providing personal information (on a website) as long as it’s for their benefit and is being used in responsible ways.
-(Janrain)
+consumers are willing to share some type of personal information (on a website) as long as it’s for their benefit and is being used in responsible ways.
+(PwC)

 That’s why it’s worth sacrificing your historical data set in some cases and going the extra mile to provide your users with enhanced levels of security and transparency.